imixs/imixs-office-workflow/src/site/markdown/auth/oidc/keycloak.md

 One tricky point is that by default the elytron subsystem enforces the logged user to be in the default other domain (by default application users are placed in the application-users.properties file in wildfly).
 The integrated-jaspi option can be set to `false` to avoid that.

+**Note:** The default Docker Image form Imixs-Office-Workflow already have deactivated this option, so no changes are necessary in most cases.

-This can be done by either editing the standalone.xml file:
+If you want to set this option manually, this can be done by either editing the standalone.xml file:

 ```xml
  ....